Gradual convergence for Langevin dynamics on a degenerate potential: Introduction

 where $x\in \mathbb{R}$ is a deterministic initial condition, $B:=\left(B_t,t\geq 0\right)$ is a one-dimensional standard Brownian motion defined on a probability space $(\Omega,\mathcal{F},\mathbb{P})$ and $V:\mathbb{R} \to [0,\infty)$ is a given function that will be referred to as \emph{the potential}.
 In order to avoid technicalities and since we want to be able to use It\^o's formula, we assume the following conditions for $V$. \begin{hypothesis}[Regularity] We assume that the potential $V$ is a twice continuously differentiable, convex and even function with $V(0)=0$. \end{hypothesis}

-Since $V$ is even and differentiable, we have $V^{\prime}(0)=0$.
+Since for the dynamics~\eqref{modelo} we only consider from the potential $V$ its derivative $V'$, the value of $V$ at $0$ is not crucial and it is only imposed in Hypothesis~\ref{hyp1} to fix a unique potential once given its derivative.
+Moreover, since $V$ is even and differentiable, we have $V^{\prime}(0)=0$.
 We recall that $0$ is a degenerate fixed point when $V^{\prime\prime}(0)=0$.
-In what follows, we assume the following local behavior at $0$. \begin{hypothesis}[Local behavior at the origin] There exist positive constants $C_0$ and $\alpha$ such that
+In what follows, we assume the following local behavior at $0$.